 What comes with your listing:

 - basic listing includes a 50 word description of an event, plus address, dates, and contact information.
 You can also add additional text and/or an image.
-Listers are also guaranted inclusion on our Current Exhibitions page, as well as in our Live Feed, “What’s Happening Now?” found on both the AS website and mobile app.
+Listers are also guaranteed inclusion on our Current Exhibitions page, as well as in our Live Feed, “What’s Happening Now?” found on both the AS website and mobile app.

 - basic classified ad includes a 20-40 word description of artist calls, art for sale, studios for rent, workshops, etc. The classified ads appear in the print issue and online.